Discovering Applications and Potential of The Internet of Things

 - Food security

 As tech and connectivity continues to evolve and expand, the many potentials of The Internet of Things will also grow.
 There is much we will soon discover.
+Find more about the impact of iot in manufacturing industry.

 This article was written by Chuck Brooks.
 He is the Principal Market Growth Strategist for General Dynamics Mission Systems for Cybersecurity Systems.
 He is also Adjunct Faculty in the graduate Applied Intelligence Program and Graduate Cybersecurity Program at Georgetown University.